namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 ## 2026-01
 ### Firsts
 - First try apple continuous camera for laptop-mind-phone-snap document batch scanning .
 Saves so much time!
 (2026-01-03).
+- Perhaps first time I used Strava while ice skating?
+There was some GPS drift and I only had idea to record half way in but ended up being 2.21 miles in 29 min, so 4.6mi/hour, oddly slow haha (2026-01-04).

 ## 2025-12
 ### Changed